eggsontoast1672/rock-paper-scissors/README.md

 scissors, scissors cut paper, and paper wraps rock?
 Some of those don't make a whole ton of sense, but I digress.

-In addition to the three move commands, typing `quit` at the prompt will cause the program to exit.
+In addition to the three move commands, typing `Ctrl+d` at the prompt will cause the program to exit.
+At that point, you will be able to see some nice end game statistics.

 ## Compiling and Running